capitalisttofu/stock-market-streaming-app/README.md

 to guarantee that all data for a specific symbol is found in a specific kafka parition.
 This is a useful property to improve the performance of our Apache Flink application.

 `buy_sell_advice` topic consists of `Buy` or `Sell` advice as described in the challenge and Course Project pdf.
 The Apache Flink application produces messages to this topic based off the calculations being run in the Apache Flink application.

+`discarded_data` contains data points, which have been discarded due to not having values for the required attributes.
+The data points are discarded in `raw_trade_event_parser`.
+Currently, the discarded data points are not consumed.
+However, a consumer could easily be created if the missing data needs to be analyzed.

 ## Setup